-During the fiscal year ended December 31, 2019, the members of the audit committee were Phil Dyer (Chairman), Paul Cass and Jesse Crews.
-On February 11, 2020 Mr. Dyer resigned from the Board of Directors of the Company and was replaced by Mr. Frank Busch as a director on the audit committee and Mr. Paul Cass was named Chairman of the audit committee.
-As defined in National Instrument 52-110 - Audit Committees of the Canadian Securities Administrator, Messrs.
-Dyer, Cass and Crews were independent and the current audit committee consisting of Paul Cass, Jesse Crews and Frank Busch are independent, meaning that they have no direct or indirect material relationship with the Company that could, in the view of the Board, reasonably interfere with the exercise of their independent judgment.
+Since February 11, 2020, the members of the audit committee were Paul Cass (Chairman), Jesse V. Crews and Frank Busch.
+Prior thereto, Mr. Phil Dyer was a member and Chairman of the Audit Committee.
+Mr. Dyer resigned from the Board on February 11, 2020 and was replaced by Mr. Frank Busch as a director and as a member of the audit committee.
+At that time, Mr. Paul Cass was named Chairman of the audit committee.
+As defined in National Instrument 52-110 - Audit Committees of the Canadian Securities Administrator, Messrs, Cass, Crews and Dver were independent and the current audit committee consisting of Paul Cass, Jesse Crews and Frank Busch are independent, meaning that they have no direct or indirect material relationship with the Company that could, in the view of the Board, reasonably interfere with the exercise of their independent judgment.
 They are also financially literate, meaning that they have the ability to read and understand a set of financial statements that present a breadth of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.
 The Company has adopted a charter for the Company's audit committee.
 The full text of the Charter of the Audit Committee is available on the Company's website at www.kelsotech.com.
 The audit committee is responsible for review of both interim and annual financial statements for the Company.
 For the purposes of performing their duties, the members of the audit committee have the right at all times, to inspect all the books and financial records of the Company and any subsidiaries and to discuss with management and the external auditors of the Company any accounts, records and matters relating to the financial statements of the Company.
 The audit committee members meet periodically with management and annually with the external auditors.
 The Company's audit committee has the overall duties and responsibilities to:

-- review the financial reporting process to ensure the accuracy of the financial statements of the Company; - assist the Board to properly and fully discharge its responsibilities; - strengthen the role of the Board by facilitating in depth discussions between directors, management and external auditors; - evaluate the independent auditor's qualifications, performance and independence; - facilitate the independence of the independent auditor;

-- assess the processes relating to the determination and mitigation of risks and the maintenance of an effective control environment; and - review the processes to monitor compliance with laws and regulations.
+- review the financial reporting process to ensure the accuracy of the financial statements of the Company; - assist the Board to properly and fully discharge its responsibilities; - strengthen the role of the Board by facilitating in depth discussions between directors, management and external auditors; - evaluate the independent auditor's qualifications, performance and independence; - facilitate the independence of the independent auditor; - assess the processes relating to the determination and mitigation of risks and the maintenance of an effective control environment; and - review the processes to monitor compliance with laws and regulations.